MicrosoftDocs/EMDocs/EMDocs/mtptrialguide.md

    - **Block**: Set this action to explicitly block access according to the policy filters you set.
 6. Create an alert for each matching event with the policy's severity, set an alert limit, and select whether you want the alert as an email, a text message, or both.

-## Step 5: Set up and configure Windows Defender Advanced Threat Protection
+## Exercise 5: Set up and configure Windows Defender Advanced Threat Protection

 ### Introduction
 Windows Defender Advanced Threat Protection (Windows Defender ATP) is a platform designed to help enterprise networks prevent, detect, investigate, and respond to advanced threats.